aappddeevv/scalajs-reaction/docs/src/main/tut/docs/creating.md

 ---
 layout: docs
-title: Creating Components
+title: Defining Components
 ---
-# Creating Components
+# Defining Components

-Creating react components in scalajs-reaction uses a "builder" type pattern.
+You use a flavor of the "builder" type pattern to define a component.

-In scala.js, Component is just a "data structure" (a javascript object = "record") that holds a few values that are callback functions.
-A proxy is setup on the javascript side that forwards the react calls to the scala side Component.
-You can create a Component almost in anyway you like but some functions are provided for convenience.
-It's important to realize that the type parameters you provide are very different than those provided to other scala.js react facades as the reason-react API is different.
-There is also no `setState` API.
-Instead this has been replaced by a fine state machine.
+In scala.js, a Component is a "data structure" (a javascript object = "record") that holds a callback functions.
+A proxy is setup in javascript that forwards the react calls to the scala side Component.

-It's best to look to the [ReasonReact](https://reasonml.github.io/reason-react) docs to understand the approach to creating Components in scala.js.
-It's pretty much the same approach.
+To understand the API you can look at the [ReasonReact](https://reasonml.github.io/reason-react) docs to understand the approach to creating Components in scala.js.

+In the next section, we show the stateless component example below.
+Look at the demo code for an example of using a reducer component, a component that manages state.
+There is no `setState` in this facade to manage state, a stateful component has a buit-in reducer which is essentially a Finite State Machine (FSM).

-## Creating a Component
+## Stateless Component

+When we say "defining" a component, we mean that you creating a "template" for a component instance.
+When you create a component instance through make or apply, you are copying that template and providing customizations for rendering, mounting and other lifecycle actions.

-Here's a simple example that uses a non-native JS trait for the props:
+Here's a simple example of defining a component that uses a non-native JS trait for the props.
+You can make the props anything you want, individual parameter, a scala parameter object or a javascript friendly parameter object.
+You generally use a javascript friendly parameter object when the component needs to be exported and used in a javascript environment.

 ```scala
 // You can use individual props or a trait or a scala object.